Kingsgrove railway station: History

+The station was upgraded in 2005.

 Accident

 On 6 October 2000, an eight car Tangara derailed at low speed near Kingsgrove station causing the rear three carriages to topple onto their side.
 The derailment was caused by a track buckling as a result of high temperatures.
 Ten people were hospitalised.

+Services

-Platforms & services
+Platforms

 Kingsgrove is typically served by 4 trains per hour in each direction, with increased frequencies during peak hours.

 The station is accessible with one lift from the west side of Kingsgrove Road to the single island platform.

 Transport links

-Transdev NSW operates one route to and from Kingsgrove station: